Cantata BWV 48

 Timings: Rilling [1] (3:34), Harnoncourt [2] (3:48), Koopman [3] (3:11), Suzuki [4] (2:48), Leusink [5] (3:16)

 Baldin (with Rilling) [1] is enthusiastic, and his approach suits very well the demands of the aria for tenor.
-The accompaniment he is getting from Rilling is somewhat heavy.
+The accompaniment he is getting from Rilling is somewhat he.
 When it comes to singing an aria for tenor with complex message, Equiluz [2] has very few rivals, if any at all.
 His singing is a model of wisdom and good taste.
 The accompaniment supplied by Harnoncourt seems to breathe with him.
 Prégardien [3] sounds as a contemporary version of Equiluz.
 His singing is almost on the same par with his predecessor.
 The tempo chosen by Koopman sounds as the right one, and the sensitive and delicate accompaniment is the best a singer can get.
 Türk’s singing (with Suzuki) [4] seems to be somewhat limited after Equiluz and Prégardien (this impression might derive from a too-fast tempo), but not so Beekman (with Leusink) [5].
 Hearing him, I can only express my disappointment that Leusink has not used him more, much more, in his cantata cycle.
 He sounds fresh with his voice and mature with his interpretation: a delight to the ears and a cure to the soul.

 Personal favourite: Equiluz [2], Prégardien [3], Beekman [5], [small gap], Türk [4], Baldin [1]